-In this work, we present a new method to measure the transition-to-homogeneity scale using peculiar velocity data.
-At scales where linear cosmological perturbation theory applies, PVs offer two key advantages: they provide an unbiased tracer of the underlying matter distribution, and they are especially sensitive to the largest-scale modes.
-Moreover, the recent evidence for anomalously large bulk flows in the local Universe \citep{Aluri:2022hzs, Watkins_2023, Whitford:2023oww, Watkins:2025mlc} provides strong motivation to explore novel tests of the cosmological principle using PVs as a complementary probe.
-This is particularly timely in view of upcoming surveys such as the Dark Energy Spectroscopic Instrument (DESI) PV and the 4MOST Hemispheric Surveys (4HS), as well as the increasing interest in whether backreaction effects from inhomogeneities may help alleviate several current cosmological tensions \citep{Clifton:2024mdy,Giani:2023aor, Giani:2024nnv, Giani:2025hhs, Lane:2023ndt,Camarena:2025upt,Galoppo:2025hzy}.
+In this work we advocate a new method to blue{characterise} the transition-to-homogeneity scale using peculiar velocity (PV) measurements.
+At scales where linear cosmological perturbation theory applies, PVs offer two key advantages: they provide an unbiased ($b$ -independent) tracer of the underlying matter distribution, and they are particularly sensitive to the largest-scale modes.
+Moreover, recent evidence for anomalously large bulk flows in the local Universe \citep{Aluri:2022hzs,Watkins_2023,Whitford:2023oww,Watkins:2025mlc} provides additional motivation to investigate the transition to homogeneity using PVs as a complementary probe.
+This is particularly timely in view of upcoming surveys such as the Dark Energy Spectroscopic Instrument (DESI) PV survey and the 4MOST Hemispheric Surveys (4HS), as well as the growing interest in whether backreaction effects from inhomogeneities may help alleviate several current cosmological tensions \citep{Clifton:2024mdy,Giani:2023aor,Giani:2024nnv,Giani:2025hhs,Lane:2023ndt,Camarena:2025upt,Galoppo:2025hzy}.

-The core idea of our approach is that an inhomogeneous density field induces characteristic correlations in the peculiar motions of distant tracers.
+The core idea of our approach is that inhomogeneities in the density field induce characteristic correlations in the peculiar motions of distant tracers.
 For example, the gravitational field of a central mass generates anti-correlated motions between galaxy pairs positioned on opposite sides of it, and correlated motions for pairs within the same hemisphere.
-We propose to identify the homogeneity scale as the one at which, \textit{on average}, the motion of tracers within spheres of radius $R_H$ becomes anti-correlated.
-More specifically, we identify it with the radius at which the average correlation between the parallel projections of the peculiar velocities of the tracers along their separation vector vanishes.
-To illustrate the potential of this approach, we apply it to the measurements of the PV correlation function obtained in \cite{Lyall:2024mks} for the Sloan Digital Sky Survey (SDSS) PV catalog \citep{Howlett:2022len}, and assess the detectability of the homogeneity scale with current and upcoming datasets.
+To analyse the statistical properties of these correlations in a homogeneous matter distribution, we define the \textit{bulk in spheres}, i.e. the spherical average of the trace of the velocity correlation tensor.
+We then define the \textit{velocity coherence scale} $R_v$ as the scale at which these averaged correlations transition from decreasing more slowly than the sphere radius to decreasing more rapidly than it.
+Physically, this corresponds to the scale at which, on average, the motion of galaxies within the sphere transitions from positive to negative correlation along their separation vectors.
+To illustrate the potential of this approach, we apply it to measurements of the PV correlation function from Ref.~\cite{Lyall:2024mks} for the Sloan Digital Sky Survey (SDSS) PV catalogue \citep{Howlett:2022len}, and assess the detectability of the velocity coherence scale with current and upcoming datasets.